-Use the grill vents to control the temperature of the grill.
+- Use the grill vents to control the temperature of the grill.
 Open the vents all the way for a hot fire or close them partially to lower the heat.

 - Allow the food to brown on one side before turning it.
 Turning the food too often prevents a nice crust from building and may cause the food to fall apart.

 Keep a spray bottle of water handy for flare-ups.
 Most flare-ups die out quickly and don't need attention, but spray any large or sustained fires that start.
-Flare-ups quickly char and leave undesirable flavors behind.
+Flare-ups quickly char and leave unpleasant flavors behind.

 - Move the charcoal to either side of the grill, leaving the center free of coals.
 Place a drip pan between the coals, if desired, to catch drippings.
-For foods require long cooking times, add a thin layer of water to the drip pan.
+For foods that require long cooking times, add a thin layer of water to the drip pan.

-Place the meat in the center of the grill.
-Close the lid and keep it closed, lifting it only to baste the meat, check for doneness or add coals.
+- Close the lid and keep it closed, lifting it only to baste the meat, check for doneness or add coals.

 - Place 16 to 18 additional briquettes around the outside of the hot charcoal and allow them 20 minutes to heat up before they are needed.

-Cleaning the Grill
+How to Clean the Grill

-Close the vents and the lid when cooking is finished and allow the grill to cool for 48 hours before dumping the coals.
+- Close the vents and the lid when cooking is finished and allow the grill to cool for 48 hours before dumping the coals.

-Clean the grill surface with a wire brush, scrubbing to remove any burned on food.
+- Clean the grill surface with a wire brush, scrubbing to remove any burned-on food.

 - Dump the cold ashes and sweep out the bottom of the grill with a hand broom or stiff brush.